 The Company files income tax returns in the U.S. federal jurisdiction, and in various state and foreign jurisdictions.
 In 2013, the Company entered into a closing agreement with the United States Internal Revenue Service (the "IRS") for all adjustments for the 2009 and 2010 tax years.
 As a result of entering into the closing agreement, the Company is no longer subject to tax examinations from the IRS for all years for which tax returns have been filed except for 2011.
 With a few exceptions, the Company is no longer subject to state and local income tax examination by tax authorities for the years before 2008.
 In 2009, the Company entered into a voluntary program with the IRS called Compliance Assurance Process ("CAP").
 The objective of CAP is to contemporaneously work with the IRS to achieve federal tax compliance and resolve all or most of the issues prior to filing of the tax return.
-The Company has elected to participate in the CAP program for 2014 and may elect to income tax examinations for years before 2007.
+The Company has elected to participate in the CAP program for 2014 and may elect to continue participating in CAP for future tax years; the Company may withdraw from the program at any time.
+In major foreign jurisdictions, the Company is no longer subject to income tax examinations for years before 2007.
 Along with the IRS examination of 2011, the Company is currently under examination in certain foreign jurisdictions; however, the outcomes of those reviews are not yet determinable.